How Bellevue International School Began

-An effective secondary school recognizes that student responsibility and teacher effectiveness are both necessary for student enthusiasm and success.
-In order to avoid the either/or of social promotion or retention, teachers must be highly qualified instructors, and must be at the top of their game when it comes to creating a classroom climate for learning, and for designing lessons that produce achievement, growth and academic success.
+An effective secondary school recognizes that student responsibility and teacher effectiveness are both necessary for real learning to occur.
+In order to avoid the either/or of social promotion or retention, teachers must be highly qualified instructors who can create classroom experiences that make students proud of their skill growth and learning success.

 Schools that wish to eliminate the need to choose between social promotion and retention must run two curricular programs simultaneously:

 The first has to do with curriculum articulation, effective instructional methodology, and a mastery learning approach to skill acquisition: The kind of approach that provokes curiosity, that provides daily instances of individual success, and that jump starts the reluctant learners who arrive at school.

 The second has to do with creating a school-wide expectation that coaches--and that requires--students to develop attitudes of attentiveness, participation, responsibility and follow through that lead to breakthroughs in achievement.

 But this expectation alone is not enough: School programs that merely raise performance standards without ensuring that teachers have the instructional expertise to inspire students to reach them will not achieve their goals.

-But when teachers have these skills, and when their classrooms become student-centered places where questions, doubts and new understandings can be authentically shared, then and only then does the circle complete itself.
+But when teachers have these skills, and when their classrooms become student-centered places where questions, doubts and new understandings can be authentically shared, then and only then does the circle of accomplishment complete itself.

 Rigor for its own sake is a pointless and a failed strategy.
 Teachers impose it; require it...but if it this requirement is not balanced by the promise that each and every teacher learns to engage students in meaningful ways, then it is merely another irrelevant (parental) initiative.

 But rigor that is augmented by age appropriate and challenging design, by built in skill development epiphanies, by corresponding increases in student awareness of accomplishment and personal achievement--this kind of "rigor" is what is desired.